Hexagon/blog/src/posts/2023-09-06_getting-started-with-deno.md

 where you have to manually restrict permissions, Deno is secure by default.
 That means no random package can mess with your system unless you give it the OK.

-An example on how to run main.ts, and allow it to access `api.openai.com`.
+For example, to run main.ts and allow it to access  `api.openai.com`, you'd run:

 `deno run --allow-net=api.openai.com main.ts`

 **Simplicity**